dequelabs/axrl/src/docs/audit.md

 ### SoftwareDescription

 Accessibility testing often involves testing multiple pages of a website, or multiple views of an app.
 A software description sets the scope for a collection of web pages, or a set of views in an app, for which accessibility audits are performed.
 There are no rules on how to scope a software description.
-The scope of a software description should be defined in a way that best suites the people responsible for its development and maintainence.
+The scope of a software description should be defined in a way that best suites the people responsible for its development and maintenance.

 Larger software often has multiple teams responsible for different parts.
 For example, the website of a bank often has public site, a authentication area, a account management system, etc..
 Each of these areas gets its own softwareDescription.
 Use the `sub_components` property to reference SoftwareDescriptions that are contained within a larger application.